BetonQuest/BetonQuest/docs/User-Documentation/Conditions-List.md

 ## Item in Inventory: `item`

-This event is met only when player has specified item in his inventory.
+This condition requires the player to have all specified items in his inventory or backpack.
 You specify items in a list separated by commas (without spaces between!)
 Each item consists of its name and amount, separated by a colon.
 Amount is optional, so if you specify just item's name the plugin will assume there should be only one item.

 !!! example
     ```YAML